Tipser/slate/docs-v3/elements/source/includes/_components.md

 | className      | string  | custom CSS class name to apply                              | none    |

 <aside class="notice">
-<code>ProductImage</code> component will always expand to the 100% width and height of its parent container.
+<code>ProductImage</code> component must be placed in a container with fixed width and height and it will grow to fill that container.
 </aside>

 ### `ProductThumbnails`